msreekan/algorithms-ds/Dynamic_Programming/30.SubstringwithConcatenationofAllWords/README.md

 ******************************************************************************
 Notes:

-Time Complexity : O(nmLog(k))
+Time Complexity : O(nm)

-Space Complexity : O(n + m)
+Space Complexity : O(ml)

-The solution used memoization, quick sort and binary search.
+The solution using trie and memoization.

 ******************************************************************************